Tuesday, February 28, 2012

 Oh, why not: Further Honorable Mentions to Bobby Thomson and Dusty Rhodes.
 And to Sid Gordon, a Jewish kid from Brooklyn who starred for the Giants in the 1940s and the Braves in the 1950s, and famously (in 1948) became the only Giant ever to be given a "day" in his honor at Ebbets Field by the Dodgers.
 But Dishonorable Mention to Sal Maglie: Great pitcher, nasty human being.
 (My Grandma was a Dodger fan, and there was no player she ever hated more than Maglie, with plenty of reason.)

-Supposedly once told the press, "It's great to be young and a Giant."
-At the time, a very justifiable statement, as the Giants were then the kings of New York sports.
+He supposedly once told the press, "It's great to be young and a Giant."
+At the time, that was a very justifiable statement, as the Giants were then the kings of New York sports.
 He was 19 when he made his Giant debut, 33 when he made his farewell, and 87 when he died in 1974 at Saranac Lake, New York -- the same town where his former teammate Christy Mathewson died nearly half a century before.

 All others on this list are in the Hall of Fame.

 9. Travis Jackson, Number 5, shortstop, 1922-36.
-Had a .291 lifetime batting average, and bridged the 1922 and ’33 World Championship teams.
-Holds the record for longest time waiting to get into the Hall of Fame, and still living to get in: First eligible (under the rules then in effect) in 1938, and was elected in 1982 -- 54 years.
+He had a .291 lifetime batting average, and bridged the 1922 and '33 World Championship teams.
+He holds the record for longest time waiting to get into the Hall of Fame, and still living to get in: First eligible (under the rules then in effect) in 1938, and was elected in 1982 -- 54 years.

 8. Frankie Frisch, Number 3, 2nd base, 1919-26.
-Came from The Bronx, and attended the Borough's Fordham Prep and University, so nicknamed the Fordham Flash.
+He came from The Bronx, and attended the Borough's Fordham Prep and University, and so he was nicknamed the Fordham Flash.
 The best 2nd baseman in the game in the Roaring Twenties, he helped the Giants win the 1921 and '22 Series and the '23 and '24 Pennants.